simliai/simli-client/README.md

 ### Methods
 - `Initialize(config: SimliClientConfig)`: Initializes the SimliClient with the provided configuration.
 - `start()`: Sets up the WebRTC connection and prepares for streaming.
+- `close()`: Closes the WebRTC connection and cleans up resources.
 - `sendAudioData(audioData: Uint8Array)`: Sends audio data to the server.
-- `listenToMediastreamTrack(stream: MediaStreamTrack)`: Sends mediaStream audio data to the server
+- `listenToMediastreamTrack(stream: MediaStreamTrack)`: Listens to a MediaStreamTrack and sends audio data to the server. *Can be used as an alternative to `sendAudioData`.*
-- `close()`: Closes the WebRTC connection and cleans up resources.
+- `ClearBuffer()`: Clears the audio buffer, best used when you want the avatar to stop talking.

 ### Events
 - `connected`